Gradiant/fastapi-cookiecutter-template/README.md

     - app_name: canonical name of the project (example: "FastAPI example")
     - directory_name: name of the directory where the template will be created (example: "fastapi-example"; the directory will be created within the current directory)
     - project_slug: name of the Python package that will hold the application (example: "fastapi_example")
-    - advanced_docs: if true, adds more options to customize the generation of documentation
+    - advanced_docs: if yes, adds more options to customize the generation of documentation
+    - advanced_responses: if yes, adds more features to the returned responses

 - chdir to where the template was created (inside "directory_name") and start the server with `python .`